 It’s very simple under the surface, only missile and fuel tank but hard for me.
-Considering after the completion, it was better to assemble all the same colored parts first and painting afterwards.
+Considering after the completion, it was better to assemble all the same colored parts first and painting afterward.

-I said, trying to assemble beautiful but the conclusion was shabby.
-Anyway, from the far site, it’s good looking!!
+I said, trying to assemble beautifully but the conclusion was shabby.
+Anyway, from the far angle, it’s good looking!!